Betty Lowman Carey

 Betty Lowman Carey (July 31, 1914 – March 16, 2011) became the first woman to singlehandedly row the Inside Passage of British Columbia in 1937.
 At the age of 22, having graduated from the University of Washington, she traveled in a traditional dugout canoe converted to include oars and named in an acronym of her brothers first names (Bill, Jack, Bob, and Jim), Bijaboji.
 She celebrated her 23rd birthday in Butedale on the east side of Princess Royal Island during her trip.

 The trip

 Bijaboji is a traditional Alaska native dugout canoe, carved from red cedar.
 In 1931 the United States Coast Guard found the canoe floating in the vicinity of the San Juan Islands, Washington.
 After no owner claimed it, Lowman's father, Ray, acquired it, her brothers painted it red, strengthened it with four oak ribs, fitted it with oarlocks, and Ray gave it to Betty on her 18th birthday.

-Four years later she departed with a friend on June 15, 1937, from the north beach on Guemes Island, Washington, against her father's wishes, and arrived solo in Ketchikan on August 19, 66 days later.
+Four years later she departed with a friend on June 15, 1937, from the north beach on Guemes Island, Washington, against her father's wishes, and arrived solo in Ketchikan on August 19, after 66 days.